AzFoxxo/Viso-Fox/isa.md

 ## Overview

 Viso-Fox is a hypothetical ISA designed to be simple.
 It uses 64 bit addressing only using little-endian format.
-IO uses interrupts.
+IO uses data ports and are polled

 ## IO